-Prerequisites may be in progress at the time of application; however, they must be complete with documentation submitted to us no later than December 31st in order to begin in spring term.
+Prerequisites may be in progress at the time of application; however, they must be complete with documentation submitted to us no later than September 1.

 More information can be found on the Prerequisites to the Midwifery Program page.

 Frequently Asked Questions